Hendrix-CS/csci150/homework/minecraft.md

 the command on code.org to figure it out, or just make a reasonable guess and write down your assumption.

+## To Submit

+On paper (handwritten or typed):
+- A list of all Minecraft instructions used in your program.
+  - For each instruction, a description of what it does.
+- Your program, achieving both of the above objectives.

 ## Specifications

 - A submission will be **complete** provided your instructions successfully complete both assigned tasks